Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Introduction

 The workshop ``3D Structure of the Nucleon via Generalized Parton Distributions'' [\href{https://indico.knu.ac.kr/event/706/}{https://indico.knu.ac.kr/event/706/}] was held in Incheon, Republic of Korea, on June 25-28, 2024, and was supported by the \href{http://apctp.org/}{Asia Pacific Center for Theoretical Physics} (APCTP), \href{https://chep.knu.ac.kr/}{Center for High Energy Physics} (CHEP), and \href{https://rsri.knu.ac.kr/}{Radiation Science Research Institute} of \href{https://en.knu.ac.kr/main/main.htm}{Kyungpook National University} (KNU), Daegu, Republic of Korea.
 During the four days of the workshop, nineteen presentations were given and followed by extensive discussions.
 The aim of the workshop was to review the current status of studies of the 3D structure of the nucleon via GPDs and to formulate a plan for future development of the field.
 Particular emphasis was placed on formulating a road map for the Korean hadronic physics community to engage in developing research programs for potential future experiments and to enhance scientific collaboration with foreign research institutions.

 The workshop ``Towards improved hadron tomography with hard exclusive reactions'' was held in Trento, Italy, on August 5-9, 2024, by ECT*-Trento [\href{https://indico.ectstar.eu/event/211/}{https://indico.ectstar.eu/event/211/}] and supported by the \href{https://web.infn.it/EURO-LABS/}{EUROpean Laboratories for Accelerator Based Sciences} (EURO-LABS), \href{https://www.infn.it/en/}{Istituto Nazionale di Fisica Nucleare} (INFN), and the \href{https://jsallc.org/}{Jefferson Science Associates} (JSA).
 The workshop included 34 presentations followed by a round-table discussion.
 A key focus of this workshop was on ``novel'' reactions that provide access to GPDs, as well as on innovative techniques for modeling and projecting observables relevant to upcoming measurements.
 Special attention was given to developments in lattice QCD and the integration of emerging computational approaches--such as machine learning and quantum computing--into theoretical frameworks and data analysis strategies.
 Physics topics covered included hard exclusive production of mesons, lepton pairs, and meson pairs, investigated across both fixed-target and collider experiments.
-Ultra-peripheral collisions and their role in accessing GPDs, Generalized Transverse Momentum Distributions (GTMDs), gravitational form factors, and spin-related observables were also a central focus of the workshop.
+Ultra-peripheral collisions and their role in accessing GPDs, Generalized Transverse Momentum Distributions (GTMDs), {GFFs}, and spin-related observables were also a central focus of the workshop.

-The present white paper summarizes the discussions held at the Incheon and Trento workshops and highlights the research perspectives that emerged from them.
-It aims to provide a coherent overview of the current status of hadron structure studies through hard exclusive reactions, while identifying the most promising directions for future theoretical and experimental developments.
+This paper offers a selective overview focused on the topics covered at the Incheon and Trento workshops and highlights the research perspectives that emerged from them.
+Although being selective, it provides a broad and timely overview of the current status of hadron structure studies through hard exclusive reactions, while identifying some of the most promising directions for future theoretical and experimental developments.
 In particular, it reflects the community’s efforts to establish guidelines for upcoming experimental programs, deepen international collaborations, and integrate novel approaches -- from lattice QCD to machine learning -- into the broader framework of hadron structure studies.